ml-rn/ANN-Guide/book/00-Overview.md

 - can be seen as dumb Monkeys wanting a banana
 - don't question their reward
 - don't have a sense of time
-- only know good/bad, no matter how long last time was ago
+- only know good/bad, no matter how long the timespan
 - overfitting problem
 - first 1000 cars are good means every car is good.
-Want banana now.
+- Want banana now.

 ## Problems with Classification